Lu Watters: Discography

-Dining its ten year existence, the Yerba Buena Jazz Band recorded for several small labels.
+During its ten year existence, the Yerba Buena Jazz Band recorded for several small labels.

 In 1941 And 1942, the band recorded in San Francisco for the young label Jazz Man Records.
 Four sessions recorded for Jazz Man Records resulted in 19 released 78 rpm sides.

 When the band reorganized in 1946 after World War II it recorded for another new label, West Coast Records.
 The first seven sessions were held on seven consecutive Monday evenings from April 16, 1946, to May 27 in San Francisco's Avalon Ballroom.
 The sound went by direct telephone line to a nearby recording studio where the masters were cut.
 West Coast recorded additional Avalon sessions in September the same year and February the next.
 The nine sessions resulted in 26 released sides on 78s.

 During the fall of 1946, ABC radio broadcast a 15-minute show three times a week at 11:45 p.m. from the Dawn Club.
 A fan recorded selections of these shows for his personal enjoyment.
 Sixteen songs from these broadcasts were released on a Fairmont Records LP record in 1973.
 The same fan also recorded a “This is Jazz” August 16, 1947, radio broadcast featuring the band.
 “This is Jazz” was a 1947 nationally broadcast radio series.
 Fairmont also released seven numbers from this broadcast on one side of an LP.

 The above are all of the recordings of the band with its original front line of Watters, Scobey, and Murphy.

 In 1949 and 1950, after Scobey and Murphy had left the band, several recordings were made at Hambone Kelly's for Norman Granz that resulted in 39 sides that were mostly released on Mercury, and later on Clef, Down Home, and Verve.

 In January 1952, Good Time Records bought the masters from Jazz Man Records.
 It also acquired the masters from West Coast Records.
 The West Coast Records were reissued on three LPs (12001, 12002, and 12003) in 1954.
 The Jazz Man masters were also reissued on Good Time LP.
 In the 1990s, Fantasy Records, which then owned the Good Times catalog, acquired the Fairmont radio recordings.
 In 1993, Fantasy Records released a four-CD, 96 recordings, set of the Good Times' Yerba Buena recordings.
 It includes all the band's released sides and several unreleased ones through 1947, except for three recording made from the Avalon Ballroom in February 1947.

 In 2001, Giants of Jazz, a label based in Italy, released a CD called San Francisco Style: Lu Watters Yerba Buena Jazz Band: Clancy Hays, vocals, containing 20 of the three dozen sides by the band from December 7, 1949, through the last recordings from mid-1950.
 By December 1949, both Bob Scobey and "Turk" Murphy had left the band.